 Chicken and Veg Bites are perfect for school lunches (nut-free) or to take on a picnic and they make a healthy protein snack for after exercise.
 These mild flavoured small bites will suit the fussiest eater.
-I love dipping them into my quick and easy BBQ sauce (recipe here).
+I love dipping them into my quick and easy BBQ Sauce (recipe here).
 They are suitable to cook and freeze ahead to save time.
 I've used coconut flour to make them school lunchbox friendly but cassava flour can also be used (see quantity in the ingredient list).

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Add the egg, coconut aminos, mustard and spring onions to a large bowl.
 Use a fork to whisk together.

 Add the chicken mince and combine well.
 Add the carrot and zucchini and mix well.
-Sprinkle the coconut flour and salt evenly over the chicken mixture, combine well making sure the flour is distributed evenly throughout.
+Sprinkle the coconut flour (or cassava) and salt evenly over the chicken mixture, combine well making sure the flour is distributed evenly throughout.
 Allow to sit for 5 minutes while the coconut flour absorbs some moisture.